Comparison4 min read

 2026 Toyota Sienna and Chrysler Pacifica parked outside a suburban home

-The minivan segment has largely been abandoned by every automaker except Toyota and Stellantis, and the 2026 versions of the Sienna and Pacifica reflect exactly what happens when two very different companies commit to the same vehicle category.
+The minivan segment has been abandoned by everyone except Toyota and Stellantis, and the 2026 Sienna and Pacifica show exactly what happens when two very different companies commit to the same category.
 Toyota went all-hybrid.
 Chrysler went plug-in hybrid and dropped the price.
-They're genuinely different value propositions, and the right answer depends almost entirely on how you'll actually use the van.
+They're genuinely different value propositions, and the right answer depends almost entirely on how you'll use the van — so let me get specific.

 At a glance